 His leadership kindled a new imagination among frustrated Muslims.
 He created political consciousness among the Muslims of India.
 It was due to his guidance and leadership the Muslims regained their confidence.
 Each and every Muslim responded to his clarion call.
 And they, with one voice, demanded a separate homeland for themselves.

 In 1940, the famous Pakistan Resolution was adopted.
 The struggle for Pakistan is a story of a continuous struggle against a host of obstacles and it was his guidance and leadership which provided us a bulwark of strength at these difficult times.

 Creation of Pakistan:

-The creation of Pakistan was due to the untiring labour and zeal of Quaid-i-Azam.
-He won Pakistan by his irrefutable arguments.
+The creation of Pakistan was due to the untiring labor and zeal of Quaid-i-Azam.
+He won Pakistan with his irrefutable arguments.
 He is called the “Father of the Nation.”
-For like a father, he acquired a homeland for us.
+Like a father, he acquired a homeland for us.

 Though in shattered health, he had to accept the first Governor-Generalship of Pakistan.
 He died in harness on the 11th of September, 1948.